svsticky/sadserver/docs/shell-styleguide.md

       `# {{ ansible_managed }}`.
    1. Suffix the file name with the `j2` file extension.
 1. Add some documentation that explains what the script does, including one line that shows what parameters are accepted and in what order.
-E.g. `USAGE: bootstrap-new-host.sh <HOSTNAME | IP>`.
+E.g. `USAGE: scripts/fetch-keys-for-gh-user.sh [GITHUB_USERNAME]`.
 1. Add abovementioned Strict Mode to your script:
    ```
    # Unofficial Bash strict mode